tasmota/docs/docs/Getting-Started.md

 To configure Tasmota you need to issue commands, some commands will reboot your device and to avoid that we will use the `Backlog` command feature.

 Configure your Wi-Fi network and a secondary Wi-Fi network

 ```console
 Backlog ssid1 <yourssid>; password1 <your_password>; ssid2 <your_ssid2>; password2 <your_password>
 ```
 ![After restart](https://user-images.githubusercontent.com/5904370/55748616-69718e80-5a3f-11e9-8b58-4d15c1816e71.png)

 Device will restart and connect to your network.
 It will display your devices newly assigned IP.
-Direct your web browser to that IP address to access the Web UI for further configuration and contol.
+Direct your web browser to that IP address to access the Web UI for further configuration and control.

 Configure MQTT broker address, MQTT credentials, unique device topic and OTA url to the latest official release
 ```console
 Backlog mqtthost <yourhost>; mqttuser <user>; mqttpassword <password>; topic <unique_topic>; otaurl http://ota.tasmota.com/tasmota/release/tasmota.bin
 ```

+[Commands](Commands) and Backlog are powerful and in time you can learn to configure almost everything (NTP servers, longitude and latitude, custom device options, etc) with a few copy and paste moves.

 !!! tip
     Keep your personal configuration in a text file and simply copy and paste the backlog commands to a newly flashed device.

-## Final Configuration
+## After Configuration
-Your device is connected to your network and to the MQTT broker.
-One last thing to do is configure your device using [Templates](Templates) in **Configuration - Configure Template** or [Modules](Modules) in **Configuration - Configure Module**.

-!!! quote "Check out all the supported devices in [Tasmota Device Templates Repository](https://templates.blakadder.com/)"
+Check out all the Tasmota [features](Features) and ways to [integrate it](Integrations) with other platforms.

 !!! warning
      If you experience power fluctuations in your power grid its best to immediately disable [Power Cycle Recovery](Device-Recovery#fast-power-cycle-device-recovery) feature with command [`SetOption65 1`](Commands.md#setoption65) immediately or you might end up with firmware defaults on your device.

-[Commands](Commands) and Backlog are powerful and in time you can learn to configure almost everything (NTP servers, longitude and latitude, custom device options, etc) with a few copy and paste moves.